MatMoore/notes/books/domain-driven-design/README.md

 A change to the ubiquitous language is a change to the model.
 "Find easier ways to say what you need to say, and then take those new ideas back down the diagrams and code"

+### Relation to design documents
+- The ubiquitous language should lead to documents becoming more concise and less ambiguous
+- If the ubiquitous language is evolving but not being reflected in the document, it's probably not important enough to update.
+Archive the document to avoid confusion
+- If terms used in the document don't become part of the ubiquitous language, people are either not reading it or not finding it compelling

 ## Ideas